 - Bananas are the star of this recipe!
 Overripe bananas that have browned naturally on your counter work best, but you can also use frozen bananas.

 - Sourdough discard shares the spotlight with bananas since you can't make sourdough discard banana bread without it!
-This recipe is best with starter that hasn't been fed in about a week and try not to get too much liquid in it.
+This recipe is best with starter that hasn't been fed in a few days.
+Dump any excess liquid before using it!

-- Brown butter gives this loaf a nutty, caramely flavor that pairs so well with bananas, just like in my Chocolate Chip Banana Bundt Cake recipe!
+- Brown butter adds to this loaf's nutty, caramely flavor.
+It pairs so well with bananas, just like in my banana chocolate chip bundt cake recipe!

 See recipe card below for a full list of ingredients and measurements.